 As a first, I made some PLANNER STICKER DESIGNS for my November bullet journal!
 I really love how the coffee tumblers turned out, so I shared them in my previous blog post.
 Click this link to see my coffee tumblers planner stickers!

-if you want to see my planner stickers every month, follow me on social media or subscribe to our blog!
+if you want to see my next planner stickers, follow me on social media or subscribe to our blog!
 I’ll try and make my stickers more Cricut-friendly next time.

 MY BULLET JOURNAL LAYOUT